 This is the third and final chapter about Compound-Complex Sentences.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review compound and complex sentence structures in English

 – Include examples of the rules and forms of compound-complex sentences to help guide writer accuracy

-In this third and final lesson we focus on the most complex sentence structure of the four constructions available to a writer, which is the compound-complex sentence.
+In this third and final chapter we focus on the most complex sentence structure of the four constructions available to a writer, which is the compound-complex sentence.
 Simply put, if you have a good understanding of both compound and complex structures, then compound-complex sentences shouldn’t cause you too much difficulty.
 This is because the compound-complex structure is simply a combination of these two sentence types.

 Review: Compound Sentences

 Compound sentences are created by joining two or more independent clauses with commas (,) and coordinating conjunctions such as ‘and’, ‘but’ and ‘or’, or by using semicolons (;).
 Remember, and as the examples below demonstrate, independent clauses are complete thoughts that may stand alone as complete sentences (i.e., they do not require any other clauses to be grammatical):

 Review: Complex Sentences

 Complex sentences, however, require a combination of one independent clause and one or more dependent clauses to be grammatical.
 Remember that the best way to spot a dependent clause is to look out for subordinate conjunctions such as ‘because’, ‘even though’ and ‘while’ or relative pronouns such as ‘who’, ‘which’ and ‘that’, as in the following examples: